haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 In addition to these automatic setup procedures, there are a number of settings specific to protein-DNA docking that are worth considering:

 * Flexibility: DNA often changes conformation globally in the vicinity of the interface of the protein.
 To allow such changes to occur, you need to define nearly the full DNA sequence as semi-flexible to allow the DNA to change conformation globally.
-Full flexibility is not recommended.
+Full flexibility is not recommended (it is useful for flexible peptides).
 * Dielectric constant (epsilon): Is set to 78 on default for both *it0* and *it1*.
 * Advanced sampling parameters: the heating and cooling regime in the simulated annealing stages is optimized for protein systems but might be a bit too coarse for DNA systems.
 Reducing temperature, and the number and size of time steps will help in maintaining the helical structure of the DNA.